IBM/mysql-openshift/README.md

 # Summary

-This tutorial showed us how easy it is provision a MySQL instance on Red Hat OpenShift on IBM Cloud and how to populate the database using different methods.
-The tutorial also walked us through deploying microservices to OpenShift and integrate many services together, including our database.
+As we have seen throughout the tutorial, a lot of steps and configurations were cut off and replaced with few clicks, showing us how easy it is provision a MySQL instance on Red Hat OpenShift on IBM Cloud and how to populate the database using different methods.
+The tutorial also walked us through deploying microservices to OpenShift and integrating many services together, including our database.